junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 Castiel smiles bitterly at himself, coming to the realization and finally facing this hard truth that he doesn't want to admit for a long time, ever since he lost Jack and Mary, or before that when he lost his wings and caused the Fall, or even before that when he devoured the Leviathans and slaughtered half the Heaven, or broke the wall in Sam's mind, or almost killed Dean for the angel tablet, or forced Dean to relive the worst of himself to torture Alastair.
 He loses count of his mistakes.
 What a failure he is, he thinks to himself, can't even do this one thing right.
 He has one job and one job only -- be Winchesters' guardian angel.
 But he has never really guard them well against dooming dangers, and he's not even much of an angel left now.

 There doesn't seem to be many reasons to continue hanging around anymore.
-Castiel looks around the bunker, eyes running down the books in the library, those slightly beeping machines in the corner of the war room, the invisible sigils on the corridor and walls, the bottles and jars of magical ingredients on the far end of the shelves in the storage room.
+Castiel looks around the bunker, eyes running down the books in the library, those slightly beeping machines in the corner of the war room, the invisible sigils on the walls of the corridors, the bottles and jars of magical ingredients on the far end of the shelves in the storage room.
 He takes them all in, engraving them to the memory, knowing that this is the closest to a home he has ever had in the billions of years of his life and that he will never come back again pretending he is still part of the family.
 He swallows difficultly, forcing back the wetness in the eyes.
 He doesn't deserve to get sentimental, he tells himself, since he's the one that messes everything up.

 Maybe go tell the brothers one last farewell before taking off?
 Castiel considers, just so that they won't think he decides to bail on them or random MIA like the other times that he got abducted.
 He walks slowly towards the kitchen, thinking about the words he's gonna say to them, not purposefully keeping the footsteps quiet, but stops by the corridor when he hears the arguments and his name from the kitchen.